 Progressive overload is why you see such great results out of people who stick to weight-lifting programs and write their weight and reps down.
 This allows them to beat the previous week (or PR)… and when you do that, your body changes– ultimately giving you the look you want.

 Of course, there ARE exceptions to the rule- like when you’re trying to build endurance in a program: You’ll do a lot of reps in sequence, so you need to pick a weight that’s going to allow you to reach that end/rep count.
-Even so, you still want to be coming close to outright failure.
-Also, if your fitness goal is to build power by doing heavier weights and less reps, you’ll want to come closer to failure.
+Even so, you still want to get close to outright failure.
+Also, if your fitness goal is to build power by doing heavier weights and fewer reps, you’ll want to come closer to failure.

 You Are Your Best Competition